-DCYF identified 312 placements into a kinship foster home during the first Reporting Period where the foster home was pending licensure.
-In 221 of those 312 placements, DCYF identified that background checks had been conducted for all household members age 18 or older, resulting in a statewide outcome of 70.83 percent.
+DCYF identified 484 placements into a kinship foster home during the Reporting Period where the foster home was pending licensure.
+In 437 of those 484 placements, DCYF identified that background checks had been conducted for all household members age 18 or older, resulting in a statewide outcome of 90.29 percent.
 This outcome falls short of the 100 percent threshold described in Section 7.2 of the Settlement Agreement.

 PCG identified a random sample of 100 placements into a foster home occurring during the Reporting Period where the foster home was pending licensure and conducted a case review in order to identify whether backgrounds checks had been conducted on all household members age 18 or older.
-In each of the 100 cases reviewed, PCG found that the outcome reported by DCYF (whether it indicated a successful case or a non-compliant case) was accurate.
+In each of the 100 cases reviewed, PCG found that the outcome reported by DCYF was accurate.

-DCYF evaluated outcomes for all 312 applicable placements statewide, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 placements (representing 32.1 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±11.2 percent at a 95 percent confidence interval.
-As described in the "Monitoring Team

-Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.
+DCYF evaluated outcomes for all 484 applicable placements statewide, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 placements (representing 20.7 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±8.7 percent at a 95 percent confidence level.
+As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children entering into a prospective foster home whose licensure was pending during the first Reporting Period (312 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 315 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of children entering into a prospective foster home whose licensure was pending during the first Reporting Period (484 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to a sufficient number of cases to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 484 cases evaluated during the third Reporting Period, 330 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 100 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future Reporting Periods.
+Since DCYF's performance on this measure during the first three Reporting Periods did not reach the 100 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first through third Reporting Periods, but that the revised sampling criteria be applied in future Reporting Periods.